-Activist shareholder Ralph Whitworth has built a stake worth about $610 million in PepsiCo Inc. (PEP) and held meetings with the soft-drink maker’s executives.
+Activist shareholder Ralph Whitworth has built a stake worth about $610 million in PepsiCo Inc. (PEP:US) and held meetings with the soft-drink maker’s executives.

 Whitworth’s Relational Investors LLC held almost 9 million shares as of March 31, or 0.6 percent of shares outstanding, according to a regulatory filing yesterday.
 The PepsiCo holding was the investor’s largest by market value at the end of the first quarter, according to the filing.

 “We have had constructive meetings with Relational,” Peter Land, a spokesman for Pepsico, said yesterday in a telephone interview.
 “Our senior management meets regularly with investors, and Relational is a respected institution.”

 Whitworth has used his shareholdings to agitate for change at companies such as ITT Corp.
 (ITT:US) and defense contractor L-3 Communications Holdings Inc. (LLL:US), pushing for improvement at those two businesses before they announced spinoffs in 2011.
 Hewlett- Packard Co.
 (HPQ:US) appointed Whitworth to its board last year after he accumulated a stake in the computer maker.

 The investor increased his holding in Purchase, New York- based PepsiCo to 4.76 million shares at the end of the year from 3.25 million shares as of Sept.
 30, according to filings yesterday.
 The value of the March stake was calculated using PepsiCo’s closing price of $67.85 yesterday.

 The stock rose 1.2 percent to $68.63 at 9:32 a.m.
 New York time.
 It had gained 2.3 percent this year through yesterday, while larger rival Coca-Cola Co.
 (KO:US) increased 9.4 percent.